 HOW SCORE HELPED

-Scott met Kent McCune, long-time SCORE mentor, early in the stages of his invention.
-Kent helped “me understand the business world and gave me a list of important things to consider like my direction and focus for this new company,” Scott shared.
+Scott met Kent McCune, a long-time SCORE mentor, early in the stages of his invention.
+Kent helped “I understand the business world and gave me a list of important things to consider like my direction and focus for this new company,” Scott shared.
 Acting as ‘quarterback,’ Kent brought together a team of SCORE subject matter experts to help.

 Kent encouraged Scott to analyze additional market segments to find new sales opportunities and review competition to avoid conflict with the company name.
 Charlie Espenlaub provided guidance on marketing direction, customer feedback, and shared expertise in plastics design.
 Ruder Schill assisted with business planning and medical device insights.
 Paul Prestia, an attorney, added important guidance about US and foreign patents.
-Salah Abdelhamid enabled a connection to an industry design and manufacture expert who contributed engineering and technical support at no charge, recognizing the challenges of the young entrepreneur.
+Salah Abdelhamid enabled a connection to an industry design and manufacturing expert who contributed engineering and technical support at no charge, recognizing the challenges of the young entrepreneur.

-With this support and knowledgeable market input, Scott landed his first sale in July 2020, while at the same time developing multiple units of a second-generation device ready by Fall of the same year.
+With this support and knowledgeable market input, Scott landed his first sale in July 2020, while at the same time developing multiple units of a second-generation device ready by the Fall of the same year.
 At the start of 2021, NecksLevel began selling to clinics and professional sports teams and launched the new company’s website mid-year.

-He was able to conduct a well-planned accelerated introduction in a most unpredictable marketplace, while navigating a pandemic crisis.
+He was able to conduct a well-planned accelerated introduction in a most unpredictable marketplace while navigating a pandemic crisis.
 The SCORE team estimated over 40 ZOOM meetings and a few in-person sessions were completed to accomplish this work together.

 The ultimate testimonial is Scott’s perspective: “NecksLevel would be nowhere near as strong today without the regular support and advice that I get from my SCORE mentors.”